PolyhedronStudio/Polyhedron-Engine/README.md

 So far, during the process, we've been adding features with great success.
 However, running into limitations of the mathlib, pmove code, networking library, a lack of proper material support that plays well with Trenchbroom and WIDTools, over and over, is sooner or later going to be a bottleneck for our development process.
 In order to let perfect, not become the enemy of good.
 This branch exists.

 When finished we have a stable base to work from, one that we can start making the actual game with.
 Over time we will continouously add features, using a similar iterative method.
 If wished for, these can then be used in our game N&C, or by other mods/games based on our project.
+- [ ] CMake
+  - Include our own libfreetype, libpng, and and liblua to accomodate libRmlUi.
+  - The alternative is, use stb_freetype since the libpng and libfreetype are a pain to begin with.
+Of course, this requires modifying their code._
 - [ ] Headers need to be unique to their "owners".
 Or how do you say this...
 In either case, it'll result in way faster build times.
   - [ ] inc/shared/
     - [ ] Move each part into its own sub header, include these in shared.h